paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-037-housing-and-small-business-loans.md

 **(e)** Any housing loan which is financed through the assistance of this chapter and to which section 3714 of this chapter applies shall include a provision that the loan is immediately due and payable upon transfer of the property securing such loan to any transferee unless the acceptability of the assumption of the loan is established pursuant to such section 3714.

 **(f)** A loan for the purchase or construction of new residential property, the construction of which began after the energy efficiency standards under section 109 of the Cranston-Gonzalez National Affordable Housing Act ([42 U.S.C.
-12709](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12709&num=0&edition=prelim)), as amended by section 101(c) of the Energy Policy Act of 1992, take effect, may not be financed through the assistance of this chapter unless the new residential property is constructed in compliance with such standards.
+12709](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12709&num=0&edition=prelim)), as amended by section 101(c) of the Energy Policy Act of 1992, take effect, may not be financed through the assistance of this chapter unless the new residential property is constructed in compliance with the standards established under such section 109, as in effect on the date of such construction.

 ### Statutory Notes

 #### References in Text
 The National Housing Act, referred to in subsecs. (b) and (d), is act June 27, 1934, ch.
 847, 48 Stat.
-1246, as amended, which is classified principally to chapter 13 (§ 1701 et seq.) of Title 12, Banks and Banking.
+1246, which is classified principally to chapter 13 (§ 1701 et seq.) of Title 12, Banks and Banking.
 For complete classification of this Act to the Code, see [section 1701 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1701&num=0&edition=prelim) and Tables.

 #### Amendments
+2022—Subsec. (f).
+Pub.
+L. 117–328 substituted “the standards established under such section 109, as in effect on the date of such construction” for “such standards”.

 2012—Subsec. (c)(2).
 Pub.
 L. 112–154 amended par.
 (2) generally.
 Prior to amendment, par.
 (2) read as follows: “In any case in which a veteran is in active duty status as a member of the Armed Forces and is unable to occupy a property because of such status, the occupancy requirements of—

 “(A) paragraph (1) of this subsection;